USS Nimitz: 2000s

-On 21 September 2001, after sea trials in the Virginia Capes, Nimitz began to transit around South America to the new home port of NAS North Island in San Diego, California, arriving there on 13 November 2001.
+On 21 September 2001, after sea trials in the Virginia Capes, Nimitz began to transit around South America to her new home port of NAS North Island in San Diego, California, arriving there on 13 November 2001.
 Aircraft from Carrier Air Reserve Wing 20 were embarked for the transit.
-From January to May 2002, a four-month post-shakedown maintenance availability was completed at North Island; during this time Advanced combat direction system was installed.
+From January to May 2002, a four-month post-shakedown maintenance availability was completed at North Island; during this time, an advanced combat direction system was installed.